(Updated September 26, 2022)

-Temporary Permit Program Allows Café seating in the Public Right of Way
+Allows Café Seating in the Public Right of Way

-Eugene restaurants wanting to meet physical distancing requirements can expand their dining rooms into the outdoors through a no-cost, temporary permit program from the City of Eugene.
+Eugene restaurants wanting to expand their dining rooms into the outdoors can do so through a no-cost, temporary permit program from the City of Eugene.

 Restaurants can expand their serving areas onto sidewalks and on-street parking spaces with a “Streatery” permit, which allows café seating in the public right of way.
 The City created the temporary program to help restaurants operate under the State of Oregon’s COVID-19 guidelines.
-The Streatery program is in effect until October 31, 2020.
+Continuing to allow restaurants and bars to place tables and chairs on abutting outdoor public property, such as sidewalks and parking spaces, provides people with dining options that would not otherwise be available.

 How to Apply